John Dominic Crossan is no stranger to those who are familiar with modern attacks against the Bible.

-(6) After Joseph became convinced of Mary’s virginal conception, he took her as his wife, but still had no sexual contact with her until after Jesus’ birth.
-This is the force of the imperfect tense form, “knew her not” (Matthew 1:25).
+After Joseph became convinced of Mary’s virginal conception, he took her as his wife.
+But still, he had no sexual contact with her until after Jesus’ birth.
+This is the force of the imperfect tense form, “knew her not” (Mt.
+1:25).

-Some of exceedingly superficial reasoning skills may be persuaded by the likes of Crossan.
-Those who carefully survey the historical record, and who can reason logically, will not.
+Simple-minded, superficial reasoning skills may be persuaded by the likes of Crossan.
+But those who carefully survey the historical record and who can reason logically will not.